 - Any useful supporting information, such as publicity or press coverage eg. interviews, featuring the nominee.

-Please note entries are now closed and will re-open in Autumn 2019.
-Usually, entries should be submitted to Robin Sheffield, General Manager, Royal Philharmonic Society either by email to robin[at]philharmonicsociety.uk (preferred) or by post to:
+All entries should be submitted as a single PDF by midday on Wednesday 11 December to Robin Sheffield, General Manager, Royal Philharmonic Society by email to robin[at]philharmonicsociety.uk

 Applications will be judged on a merit by an independent jury brought together by the RPS and ABO.
 The jury’s decision is final.
 While the jury reserves the right to make additional enquiries about any of the nominations received, it cannot enter into any other discussion or correspondence, nor give reasons for its decisions.
 Unsuccessful nominees will not be excluded for consideration of their accomplishments in future years.